 This article will teach you about the differences and help you determine the best way to obtain access tokens for your integration.

-Once you’ve decided, head on over to our authentication guide to read about the process of getting access tokens.
+Once you’ve decided, head on over to the archived version of our legacy OAuth 1 endpoints to read about the process of getting access tokens.